xabbu42/Master/arbeit.md

 global definition (\ref{global}) by lemma \ref{prehist} and because in a $G3s$-proof a negative family can not have prehistoric relations ^[TODO on the left, smaller, what terminology to use?].
 So any sequent
-$Γ ⊂ Δ ∈ G3s^⊗$ is trivially also proofable prehistoric-cycle-free in
+$Γ ⊂ Δ ∈ G3s^⊗$ is trivially also provable prehistoric-cycle-free in
 $G3s + (Cut)$ and $G3s + (□Cut)$ and we have $G3s^⊗ ⊆ (G3s +
 (□Cut))^⊗$ and $G3s^⊗ ⊆ (G3s + (Cut))^⊗$.
 Moreover $(G3s + (Cut))^⊗ ⊆
 G3s^⊗$ by corollary \ref{boxcutloop} and $(G3s + (□Cut))^⊗ ⊆ (G3s +